d-plaindoux/scala-shop/README.md

 The second language is inspired by Mustach.
 This case is a little more complex for two different reasons.
-First it's not a regular language and second its syntax can change during the analyze.
+First it's not a regular language and second its syntax can change during the analysis.
 For those two reasons this last case study shows the possibilities offered by such a parser library and related concept like combinators ... and monads of course.